Asking Fast Radio Bursts for More than Reionization History: Toy Model Simulations

 Figure \ref{fig:sigmDM_toy_diffz} shows the ratio $\sigma_{\rm DM}/\digmav$ that qualitatively follows $\digmav$ for $z \gtrsim 7$.
-It first increases rapidly and then saturates towards large $z$ as the ionized regions disappear.
-However, we find that $\sigma_{\rm DM}/\digmav$ increases sharply towards the end of reionization ($z<7$).
-This is because $\digmav$ has a value around zero at $z\approx 6$ since we ignore the contribution from the low-redshift IGM.
-Starting at $z\approx 7$, $\digmav$ increases more rapidly while moving towards higher $z$ than the fluctuations do and finally the ratio saturates.
+It first increases rapidly and then saturates toward large $z$ as the ionized regions disappear.
+However, we find that $\sigma_{\rm DM}/\digmav$ increases sharply toward the end of reionization ($z<7$).
+This is because $\digmav$ has a value around zero at $z\approx 6$ since we do not consider the contribution from the low-redshift IGM.
+Starting at $z\approx 7$, $\digmav$ increases more rapidly while moving toward higher $z$ than the fluctuations do, and finally the ratio saturates.
 The saturation redshift varies depending on the reionization history.
-It is at low redshift for the faster reionization and vice-versa. $\sigma_{\rm DM}/\digmav$ is larger for the faster reionization history and vice-versa, which indicates a direct mapping between the relative (to the mean) fluctuations in the ${\rm DM}_{\rm EoR}$ with the emergence and sizes of the structures in the IGM.
+It is at low redshift for the faster reionization and vice versa. $\sigma_{\rm DM}/\digmav$ is larger for the faster reionization history and vice versa, which indicates a direct mapping between the relative (to the mean) fluctuations in the ${\rm DM}_{\rm EoR}$ with the emergence and sizes of the structures in the IGM.

 Figure \ref{fig:sigmDM_toy_diffz} also shows the derivative $d\digmav/dz$ which directly traces the local electron density.
-After Gaussian smoothing, the derivatives are roughly the same towards the end of reionization ($z < 6.5$) where the IGM has roughly indistinguishable properties.
-However, the derivatives beyond $z_{\rm mid}$ apparently encodes the information of the reionization history in its slope when plotted against $z$ in a log-log plane.
-The slower history has a shallower slope and it increases gradually towards fiducial and faster histories.
-This is simply because there are more ionized bubbles for the slower history causing a larger change in $\digmav$ at higher $z$.
+After Gaussian smoothing, the derivatives are roughly the same toward the end of reionization ($z < 6.5$) where the IGM has roughly indistinguishable properties.
+However, the derivatives beyond $z_{\rm mid}$ apparently encode the information of the reionization history in its slope when plotted against $z$ in a log$-$log plane.
+The slower history has a shallower slope, and it increases gradually toward fiducial and faster histories.
+This is simply because there are more ionized bubbles for the slower history, causing a larger change in $\digmav$ at higher $z$.